ilkkatoje/robotframework-jmslibrary/README.md

 robotframework-jmslibrary
 =========================

-Robot Framework library for testing applications utilizing JMS.
+Robot Framework library for testing JMS applications.

 Tested with Apache ActiveMQ but should work with other providers as well.

 Usage:

-Set the library and chosen JMS provider into classpath and start testing.
+Set the library and JMS provider jars into classpath and start testing.

 Documentation: